alpha74/iCF/README.md

 # My CodeForces Submissions
 ## alpha74

-- Done from 2020 onwards.
+- Maintained from 2020 onwards.
 - Repo names are the first letters of problem title.
+  - Eg: For problem title __Water Buying__, go to W/Water_Buying.cpp